stefanbuck/logseq-media-controls/README.md

 ## Known limitation

-- Does not work with YouTube or any other video embeded using `iframes`
+- Does not work with video embeded using `iframes` except YouTube.